govex/performance-management-getting-started/analyze.md

 * Infused high-quality analytics into CapStat, SchoolStat, and EdStat

 **Chicago, IL** established a Chief Data Officer in the Department of Innovation & Technology to manage data science projects for the city
-* used open data to identify restaurants likely to experience critical violations to more effectively deploy inspectors violations were found, on average, 7 and a half days earlier.
+* Used open data to identify restaurants likely to experience critical violations to more effectively deploy inspectors violations were found, on average, 7 and a half days earlier.
 That is, an additional 37 establishments would have been cited for violations in the first month, as opposed to being discovered later, potentially after patrons became ill.